sandya3236/pull-request-practicee/README.md

-**pull-request-practicee**
+**pull-request-practice**

-This repository is for practicing the GitHub pull requests workflow.
+This repository is for practicing the GitHub pull request workflow